TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

         - FIX - Reverse Transaction Exchange rates between dates (reverse_txn_amounts.py)
         - FIX - Detect and fix transactions assigned to 'root' account (Offers options to display / fix these transactions)

-ALT-SHIFT-M - Menu - ADVANCED MODE (button turns red when enabled)
+    - MENU: Advanced options
         >> SPECIAL ADVANCED FEATURES - USE WITH CARE!
-    - Toggle other known DEBUG settings on (extra messages in Console)
-    - Toggle all internal Moneydance DEBUG settings ON/OFF (same as viewing console)
+        - Toggle Moneydance DEBUG (turns ON all MD internal Debug messages - same as view console)
+        - Toggle other Moneydance DEBUGs
         - Extract a (single) file from within LocalStorage.
 Decrypts a LocalStorage file to TMP dir for viewing (file self destructs after MD restart)
         - Decrypt entire dataset.
 Decrypts entire dataset to a folder of your choosing...
         - Peek at an encrypted file located in your Sync Folder....
 Decrypts a Sync (e.g. Dropbox) file and shows it to you...
         - Shrink Dataset.
 This function deletes MD's log files of all prior changes (not needed)..
 Typically these are .txn, .mdtxn files...
-    - Import (a single) File back into LocalStorage.
-Encrypts a file of your choosing and puts it into LocalStorage/safe/TMP...
-    - Allows User to Add/Change/Delete Settings/Prefs >> key/value in config.dict or LocalStorage() (./safe/settings)
-    - Edit/Change/Delete an Object's Parameter keys (this can change data in your dataset/database directly)
         - Clone Dataset's structure (purge transactional data) - Copy dataset keeping structures, purging all transactional data.
         - Call Save Trunk File option....
 Immediately flushes all in memory changes to disk, including your dataset (rather than wait for restart)
+        - DEMOTE your Primary Sync dataset/node back to a Secondary Node
         - Force a refresh/PUSH of your local dataset to Sync.
 Push new Sync data (and rebuild remote copies).
 Use carefully!
         - Force disable/turn Sync OFF (This just sets your Sync method to None - all other settings are preserved.
-You can turn it back on again)
+You can turn it back on again) >> 2022.5 onwards
-    - Toggle Sync Downloading of Attachments (Normally this defaults to ON; Change to OFF to prevent attachments downloading via Sync)
         - Force reset Sync settings (This resets all Sync settings, changes your Sync ID, and turns Sync off.
 You can then re-enable it for a fresh Sync)
-    - DEMOTE your Primary Sync dataset/node back to a Secondary Node
+        - Toggle Sync Downloading of Attachments (Normally this defaults to ON; Change to OFF to prevent attachments downloading via Sync)
+        - Repair migrated Dropbox location 'alias' (MacOS only) (Attempts to (re)create the missing file system alias that points to new location)
+        - Import (a single) File back into LocalStorage.
+Encrypts a file of your choosing and puts it into LocalStorage/safe/TMP...
+        - Allows User to Add/Change/Delete Settings/Prefs >> key/value in config.dict or LocalStorage() (./safe/settings)
+        - Allows User to Add/Change/Delete an Object's Parameter keys (this can change data in your dataset/database directly)
         - Suppress the "Your file seems to be in a shared folder (Dropbox)" warning... (optional when condition exists)

-CMD-P - View parameters file (StuWareSoftSystems).
+CMD-P - View Toolbox's parameters file (StuWareSoftSystems).
 Also allows user to Delete all, and/or change/delete single saved parameters

 CMD-/ - View quick JVM diagnostics